 - For a cumulative grade point average of at least 3.50, cum laude.

 Commendation for Service to the Community.
-Upon recommendation of the Associate Dean for Student Affairs and approval of the Faculty Council, a student may receive commendation for service to the community.
+Upon recommendation of the Director of Residential Life and approval of the Faculty Council, a student may receive commendation for service to the community.

 Commendation for Thesis.
 Upon recommendation of the candidate’s thesis readers and approval of the Faculty Council, the student may receive commendation for thesis.